Hospital Stays and Discharge Planning

 Why do you charge extra for private rooms and what do you do with the money?

-Proceeds from preferred accommodations assist the health authority in funding ongoing operations, including patient care, capital projects, training and education.
+Proceeds from preferred accommodations assist in funding ongoing operations, including patient care, capital projects, training and education.
+They stay with the hospital facility where treatment was received.

 What does it mean to no longer require medical care?